SilasBerger/wave/README.md

 - `freq_a4`: Frequency of the reference pitch A4, `f64`.
 - `subdivision`: Number of note subdivisions per bar (e.g. `subdivision=8` -> 8 8th notes per bar), `u8`.
 - `bpm`: Tempo of the track, in beats per minute, `u16`.
-- `volume`: Volume of the resulting tack, in [0, 1], `f64`.
+- `volume`: Volume of the resulting track, in [0, 1], `f64`.

 #### Data
-The data section consits of an unlimited number of lines, where each line represents a "fragment".
+The data section consists of an unlimited number of lines, where each line represents a "fragment".
 A fragment is either a single note, chord (group of notes), or rest, to be played for a given number of subdivisions (note value).
 Each line has the following format:

 `<value> <note> [note] ... [note]`